x-tabdeveloping/topicwizard/docs/usage.words.rst

     :alt: Word map.

 Word distances are calculated from correlations between words in topics.
-Positions are calculated with t-SNE.
+Positions are calculated with UMAP.
 You can zoom this graph by dragging your cursor and enclosing a selection area.

 Selecting Words